-TAs' Office Hours will be posted in Canvas shortly.
+TAs (and their Office Hours) will be posted in Canvas by the start of the course.

 Office hours will be held via Zoom

 II.
 COURSE INFORMATION

 The entire course will be conducted online through the course CANVAS website.
 You can directly access the Canvas login at https://elearning.ufl.edu/.